How to Use Broccoli and Cauliflower Leaves

 - Give leaves a rough chop.

-- Remove the stems if desired and freeze dry or dehydrate them separately.
+- Remove the stems if you want to use them and freeze dry or dehydrate them separately.

 - Soak in a bowl full of water for 5-10 minutes.
 Stir with your hands to dislodge any dirt or unwanted visitors.